Dolgarrog

 Dolgarrog is a village and community in Conwy County Borough, in Wales, situated between Llanrwst and Conwy, very close to the Conwy River.
-The village is well known for its industrial history since the 18th century and the Eigiau dam disaster, which occurred in 1925.
+The village is well known for its industrial history since the 18th century and the 1925 Eigiau dam disaster.
 The population was 414 at the 2001 Census, increasing to 446 at the 2011 Census.
 The community extends up to, and includes part of, Llyn Cowlyd in the Carneddau.

-The village is served by Dolgarrog railway station, a halt on the other side of the river Conwy, although the bridge allowing access to the station is slated for closure.
+The village is served by Dolgarrog railway station, a halt on the other side of the river Conwy, The bridge allowing access to the station was slated for closure in 2021 due to it being structurally unsafe, but reopened after repairs in 2023.

-Surf Snowdonia, the world's first commercial artificial surfing lake, is located in Dolgarrog on the site of the old aluminium factory.
+Surf Snowdonia, the world's first commercial artificial surfing lake, operated in Dolgarrog on the site of the old aluminium factory between 2015 and 2023.

 Across the valley is the crag of Cadair Ifan Goch.

 Etymology

 The name Dolgarrog derives from Welsh dôl (water-meadow) and carrog (torrent) and reflects the fact that a number of streams descend steeply to the flatter ground beside the river Conwy in this locality.
 Earlier forms are of the form 'Dole y Garrog' with an intervening 'y (the).